LatticeSolutions/ScholarLattice-Rails/site/TOS.md

 Accordingly, those persons who choose to access the Site from other locations do so on their own initiative and are solely responsible for compliance with local laws, if and to the extent local laws are applicable.

 The Site is intended for users who are at least 18 years old.
 Persons under the age of 18 are not permitted to register for the Site.
+Parents and guardians may use the Site to manage profiles for their under-18 dependents.

 ### INTELLECTUAL PROPERTY RIGHTS